Alpine Fault: Geographic extent and plate motion

-The Pacific Plate and Indo-Australian Plate boundary forms the Macquarie Fault Zone in the Puysegur Trench off the southwestern corner of the South Island and comes onshore as the Alpine Fault just north of Milford Sound.
+The Pacific plate and Indo-Australian plate boundary forms the Macquarie Fault Zone in the Puysegur Trench off the southwestern corner of the South Island and comes onshore as the Alpine Fault just north of Milford Sound.
 The Alpine Fault then runs the length of the South Island just west of the Southern Alps to near Lewis Pass in the central northern section of the island.
-At this point, it splits into a set of smaller faults known as the Marlborough Fault System.
+At this point, it splits into a set of smaller faults known as the Marlborough fault system.
 This set of faults, which includes the Wairau Fault, the Hope Fault, the Awatere Fault, and the Clarence Fault, transfer displacement between the Alpine Fault and the Hikurangi subduction zone to the north.
 The Hope Fault is thought to represent the primary continuation of the Alpine Fault.

+Tectonics

-The Indo-Australian Plate is subducting towards the east south of the South Island and the Pacific Plate is subducting towards the West to the north.
+The Australian plate, which is in the process of again separating from the Indo-Australian plate, is subducting towards the east south of the South Island and the Pacific plate is subducting towards the west to the north.
 In the middle, the Alpine Fault is a transform boundary and has both dextral (right-lateral) strike-slip movement and uplift on the southeastern side.
 The uplift is due to an element of convergence between the plates, meaning that the fault has a significant high-angle reverse oblique component to its displacement.

+In the northern section of the fault the transition to the Marlborough Fault System reflects transfer displacement between the mainly transform plate boundary of the Alpine fault and the mainly destructive boundary further northwards from the Hikurangi Subduction Zone to the Kermadec Trench.
+This has resulted in a complex splaying of faults, which is associated with large earthquakes adjacent to, but off the Alpine fault itself, such the 1929 Murchison earthquake, 1968 Inangahua earthquake and 1929 Arthur's Pass earthquake.

-The Alpine Fault has the greatest uplift near Aoraki / Mount Cook in its central section.
+The Alpine Fault has the greatest uplift of the Pacific plate near Aoraki / Mount Cook in its central section.
 Here the relative motion between the two plates averages 37–40 mm a year.
 This is distributed as 36–39 mm of horizontal and 6–10 mm upwards movement on the fault's plane per year.

+At the southern end of the fault there is effectively no uplift component of the Pacific plate and other faults share the strain as a result of the plate collision.
+These include in Fiordland faults associated with the 2003 Fiordland earthquake and 2009 Dusky Sound earthquake, the Otago fault system, in Canterbury faults such as the Ostler Fault Zone and those associated with the 7.1 MW Darfield earthquake.
+The uplift in this South Westland region of the fault which has a dextral strike-slip rate of about 28 mm/year is on the Australian plate side of it with meter scale vertical uplift every 290 years odd.